+1-888-SITEOWL

 Knowing when these meetings are necessary and when they aren’t can save a huge amount of time.
 This knowledge can also help you gauge project timelines and determine project scope long before a contract is signed.

-By knowing that an internal meeting needs to take place, you’ll have a better understanding of what work needs to be done in order to relay the scope of the project to your entire team.
+By knowing that an internal meeting needs to take place, you’ll have a better understanding of what work needs to be done to relay the project’s scope to your entire team.

 After that, you should determine who needs to attend the meeting.
 Ideally, you’ll want the following teams represented at your internal kickoff meeting: